EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 ### Summary

 * Argo Workflows offers nothing that assists in code re-use other than finding and copying YAML from the internet.
-* Jenkins has a rich ecosystem of plugins available but installation of them feels little old-fashioned.
-There's also no guarantees that each plugin will work for different flavours of pipeline syntax, plugins need to be updated, and they may not work well together.
+* Jenkins has a rich ecosystem of plugins available but installation of them feels a little old-fashioned.
+There are no guarantees that each plugin will work for different flavours of pipeline syntax, plugins need to be updated, and they may not work well together.
-* Concourse has fantastic resource types available that are easy to use but discovery of them is lacking.
+* Concourse has a wide range of resource types available that are easy to use, but discoverability of them is lacking.
 * Tekton ships with marketplace integration to the Hub build in to the CLI and installation is seamless.

 &nbsp;

 ## 7. Using the CI system as a build monitor

 Build monitors are enormously useful to continuously present information about changes being made.
-They should be 'in your face', making it very difficult to ignore problems and allow teams to 'stop the line'.
+They should be 'in your face', making it very difficult to ignore problems, and therefore they should allow teams to 'stop the line'.

 Builds that are left in a failed state can block future work, and the longer the issue goes unnoticed the more context is lost before someone stumbles across the problem and is tasked with fixing it.